-- As girls reach their teen years, hormone changes may causes hair to darken on the legs and under arms, prompting a desire to start shaving.
-Many girls become self conscious about the change in their appearance and arrival of more body hair.
+- As girls reach their teen years, hormone changes may cause hair to darken on the legs and under arms, prompting a desire to start shaving.
+Many girls become self-conscious about the change in their appearance and the arrival of more body hair.

 - According to market research, the average age girls start to shave at 13